walaabouzar/Graph-Coloring-Problem-/README.md

 - The program begins by reading `.txt` files containing graph data.
 These files specify the graph's structure, including vertices and edges.

 ## 🔍 Hyperparameter Search (Grid Search)
 - A **grid search** is performed to find the best hyperparameters for the genetic algorithm.
-These hyperparameters include:
-  - Population size
-  - Mutation rate
-  - Crossover points

 ## 🧪 Tests on Files `test1.txt`, `test2.txt`
 - Once the optimal hyperparameters are found, the algorithm is tested on multiple input files to evaluate its performance.